ctd1077/Titanic-Data/README.md

 # Project Title

-This is the Titanic data set.
+This is the Titanic dataset.
 I'm using this information as a exercise for pivot tables and chart creations

 ## Built With